Funding Employee Ownership

 - To support working capital and business growth

-- Funding from the company: there may be enough cash within the company to finance all or part of the purchase price, either in one lump sum or over a period of years.
+- FUNDING FROM THE COMPANY: there may be enough cash within the company to finance all or part of the purchase price, either in one lump sum or over a period of years.

-- Funding by employees: employees raise funds from their personal resources.
+- FUNDING BY EMPLOYEES: employees raise funds from their personal resources.
 They may be given incentives to do this by being awarded special shares or additional rights not available to later employees.
 However employees must realise that money can be tied up for a long time.

-- Loan finance: borrowing from a third party, such as a bank, can form part of the purchase price.
+- LOAN FINANCE: borrowing from a third party, such as a bank, can form part of the purchase price.
 Normally the lender will take security for its loan over the company’s assets and will require priority for its money over any other provider of funds.

-Capital for Colleagues
+Capital for Colleagues (C4C)

-- Long term patient equity
+- Long term patient capital